ishantchauhan710/FlickFeed/README.md

 ## About :dart:

 FlickFeed is a web app built using the NextJs!
 Here, a user can create account, search and follow users, interact with their posts, and do a lot more!
+It showcases different advanced caching strategies, optimistic updates, advanced pagination, some of the best practices for a industry level project and much more.

 ## Demo